-Selling, general and administrative expenses increased \$21.1 million, or 65.4%, to \$53.5 million for the year ended December 31, 2018 compared to \$32.4 million for the year ended December 31, 2017.
-The primary driver of this increase was an increase of \$14.8 million due to compensation, travel and other employee-related expenses, mainly as a result of increased headcount, \$1.0 million of which related to our reimbursement organization.
-In addition, selling, general and administrative expenses increased \$2.0 million related to legal fees, financial audit fees, and insurance costs, which increased primarily as a result of becoming a public company, as well as out-sourced information technology services and facilities costs.
-Other drivers included an increase of \$2.5 million of direct-to-patient marketing programs, trade show and conference expenses and an increase of \$0.2 million due to increased physician training costs.
+Selling, general and administrative expenses increased \$37.0 million, or 69.0%, to \$90.5 million for the year ended December 31, 2019 compared to \$53.5 million for the year ended December 31, 2018.
+The primary driver of this increase was an increase of \$22.5 million in compensation, including salaries, commissions, and stock-based compensation, travel and other employee-related expenses, mainly as a result of increased headcount.
+In addition, selling, general and administrative expenses increased by \$3.9 million due to legal fees, financial audit fees, insurance costs, and other corporate costs which increased primarily as a result of being a public company during the entire year ended December 31, 2019 compared to being a public company during only part of the same prior year period, as well as out-sourced information technology services and facilities costs.
+Other drivers included an increase of \$9.0 million of marketing, primarily consisting of direct-to-patient initiatives, and an increase of \$1.6 million of regulatory and reimbursement costs, which increased primarily due to market access consulting services used to obtain positive coverage policies.

-Other Expense, Net
+Other (Income) Expense, Net